 Our other exhibitions, located on the second and ground floors of the museum, do not require passes for entry and can be viewed anytime during Museum operating hours.

 Finding the Restrooms

-There are restrooms located on the Ground Floor of the museum, outside the Rubenstein Auditorium.
+There are restrooms located on the Lower Level of the museum, outside the Rubinstein Auditorium.
 Additionally, restrooms and water fountains are located near the entrance to each floor of our Permanent Exhibition.

 Checking Your Coat

 Coat check is available on the First Floor of the Museum for coats, large bags, and other items you don’t want to carry with you through our exhibitions.
 Call the museum’s Information Desk on the day of your visit at 202.488.0400 to find out if coat check is open that day.

 What to Do While You Wait

 If you’re waiting in the Museum for the entry time on your Permanent Exhibition ticket, there’s still plenty to do: